 IDA - International Documentary Award

-IDA celebrates documentary film as a dynamic art form and transmits the experience of its rich diversity: here the format has no set limits – submissions from classic to animated documentaries, are welcome.
+IDA celebrates documentary film as a dynamic art form and transmits the experience of its rich diversity: here the format has no set limits – submissions from classical storytelling to animated documentaries, are welcome.
 Outstanding works that go beyond the factual communication of content and stimulate a reflexive and undogmatic analysis of human lifeworlds and society will be honored.
 Films from each region and on any subject are welcome, as long as man and society are at the center focus.
 Prize money: EUR 1.000.-

 • International documentaries, traditional to experimental